ibm-cloud-docs/containers/cs_versions_129.md

 This information summarizes updates that are likely to have an impact on deployed apps when you update a cluster to version 1.29.
 For a complete list of changes, review the [community Kubernetes change log](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.29.md){: external} and [IBM version change log](/docs/containers?topic=containers-changelog_129) for version 1.29.
 You can also review the [Kubernetes helpful warnings](https://kubernetes.io/blog/2020/09/03/warnings/){: external}.
 {: shortdesc}

-[Portworx](/docs/containers?topic=containers-storage_portworx_about) does not yet support version 1.29.
-If your apps use Portworx, do not upgrade your cluster to version 1.29.
-{: important}

 ### Update before master